 You can configure Business Process Monitor to send SOA data to HP Business Availability Center for inclusion in HP Business Availability Center for SOA reports and Dashboard.
-For details on incorporating SOA data from HP Business Process Monitor in HP Business Availability Center for SOA, see "Enrich the SOA Model From Scripts Defined in Monitor Administration" in Solutions and Integrations.
+For details on incorporating SOA data from HP Business Process Monitor in HP Business Availability Center for SOA, see "Enrich the SOA Model From Scripts" in Solutions and Integrations.